Boris Popper: Postwar

-Popper wrote the book "Red Russian Meatgrinder" about his prison experiences under the pseudonym Boris Berin-Bey.
+Popper wrote the book "Red Russian Meat Grinder" (fin.
+Venäjän Punainen Lihamylly) about his prison experiences under the pseudonym Boris Berin-Bey.
 The book was published by the Föreningen Veronica Association, founded by neo-Nazi Pekka Siitoin.
-Popper was the honorary chairman of the Turku Spiritual-Scientific Society, founded by Siitoin, and he gave presentations at club events in the 1970s.
+Popper was the honorary chairman of the Turku Society for the Spiritual Sciences, founded by Siitoin, and he gave presentations at club events in the 1970s.
 In connection with the Kursiivi printing house arson lawsuit, Tiedonantaja magazine claimed that Popper had acted as a financier of Siitoin and acquired weapons and ammunition from the military's warehouses for the use of Siitoin's groups.